-Duncan Andrews (owner and developer of The Dunes and Thirteenth Beach) and golf writer Darius Oliver were brought in as golf course consultants.
-Oliver and Andrews then got American golf course designer Mike DeVries interested in the project.
-DeVries’ design team had received plaudits for their restoration of Alister MacKenzie’s Meadow Club near San Francisco and their superb designs on difficult terrain including Greywalls Golf course in Michigan.
+Duncan Andrews, owner and developer of The Dunes and Thirteenth Beach, along with renowned golf writer Darius Oliver, were enlisted as consultants.
+They, in turn, enticed American golf course designer Mike DeVries, known for his remarkable work on challenging terrains such as Alister MacKenzie’s Meadow Club near San Francisco and Greywalls Golf Course in Michigan.

-The view from the tee of the 340m par-4 opening hole is spectacular.
-The fairway hugs the cliff top and finishes with a raised, two-tiered green that will test your short game and completes one of the most memorable opening holes in Australian golf, if not the world.
+The view from the 340-meter par-4 first hole tee is nothing short of spectacular.
+The fairway clings to the cliff top, culminating in a raised, two-tiered green that challenges your short game, making it one of Australia’s most memorable opening holes.

 The short, par-4 second hole is generally played from the tees to the right of the first green with the fairway extending along the coastline to a deceptive, big green that slopes from front to back.

-On first impressions, the par-3 third hole looks a brute, especially playing into the prevailing wind.
-But the bunker-free green complex is a generous one and while most golfers will need a long-iron or more, you’ll be staring at a straight-forward chip and putt if you get the ball anywhere around the green.
+On first impressions, the par-3 third hole looks a brute, especially when playing into the prevailing wind.
+But the bunker-free green complex is a generous one and while most golfers will need a long iron or more, you’ll be staring at a straight-forward chip and putt if you get the ball anywhere around the green.

 But the approach to the green is where the fun really begins.

-A short pitch over the left hand mound can surprisingly feed close to a few pin positions, while finishing short and right (which at first appears a no-go zone) is not such a bad miss compared to going long.
-You’ll be wanting to replay this hole straight away, no matter what you scored.
+A short pitch over the left-hand mound can surprisingly feed close to a few pin positions while finishing short and right (which at first appears a no-go zone) is not such a bad miss compared to going long.
+You’ll want to replay this hole straight away, no matter what you scored.